 Example

-In this grid, number 4 is a candidate to two cells in three different rows, allowing the player to use the Swordfish technique.
+In this grid, number 4 is a candidate for two cells in three different rows, allowing the player to use the Swordfish technique.

 Example